TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/30 - Amos/Amos 5/Amos 5.15.md

 ---

-Hate the evil, and love the good, and establish justice in the gate: it may be that Jehovah, the God of hosts, will be gracious unto the remnant of Joseph.
+Hate evil, love good, and establish justice in the courts.
+It may be that Yahweh, the God of Armies, will be gracious to the remnant of Joseph."